 Prawer Lecture:

-annual postgraduate lecture
+postgraduate lecture

 The annual Prawer lecture promotes the work of outstanding postgraduate students working on any aspect of literature, culture and history in the German-speaking world from 1700-1900.
 The first lecture was held in the academic year 2021-22.
 Each year, the winner will be invited to address the EGS, and the lecture published in a subsequent issue of PEGS.
 In addition, the lecture carries a cash prize of £300.

-Please note that applicants will need to be registered as a student on 1 October 2023 in order to be eligible.
+Please note that applicants will need to be registered as a student on 1 October 2024 in order to be eligible.

 2023

-SARAH FENGLER (OXFORD)
+SARAH FENGLER (Oxford)

 Gessner’s Voegel, Klopstock’s Frühlingswürmchen, and Lavater’s Schmetterling.
 Metaphors of Mortality and Metamorphosis in Eighteenth-Century Religious Literature